se-research/OpenDaVINCI/automotive/README.md

 The following steps are covered in this manual:

-- 0 - Testing the current code
+- STEP 0 - Testing the current code
-- A - Changing the grammar in the .xtext file (e.g., to add mathematical transformations)
+- STEP A - Changing the grammar in the .xtext file (e.g., to add mathematical transformations)
-- B - Changing the model transformation in the .xtend file
+- STEP B - Changing the model transformation in the .xtend file
-- C - Testing the resulting code
+- STEP C - Testing the resulting code

 ###STEP 0 - Testing the current code: